Dean Malenko: Retirement (2001–2019)

 Malenko's third-last wrestling match took place at the 4th Annual Brian Pillman Memorial Show in August 2001, where he teamed with longtime friend Perry Saturn and defeated Raven and Justin Credible.
 That December, he defeated his student, Chad Collyer, by disqualification in the WWF farm promotion, the Heartland Wrestling Association, in what was Malenko's final match.
 Malenko appeared in the ring along with other WWE alumni during WWE Raw Homecoming on October 3, 2005.

-His close friend Eddie Guerrero died on November 13, 2005 and Malenko made a special appearance on the November 14 edition of Raw alongside Chris Benoit.
+His close friend Eddie Guerrero died on November 13, 2005, and Malenko made a special appearance on the November 14 edition of Raw alongside Chris Benoit.
 The following Friday on SmackDown!, Malenko once again appeared after a match between Chris Benoit and Triple H, and the three embraced.
 After the 2006 Royal Rumble, he was seen congratulating Rey Mysterio on his Rumble victory.
 At Vengeance: Night of Champions in June 2007, he appeared in a backstage segment watching Chavo Guerrero Jr..
 The next night on the Chris Benoit memorial episode of Monday Night Raw, he talked about the life of Chris Benoit.
 He was very sad since two of his close friends, Eddie and Benoit, both died, but said he was happy that they were together again.

-On February 27, 2007, Místico (later known in WWE as Sin Cara) defeated Malenko in a tryout dark match before a TV taping in San Jose, California.
-Malenko then appeared on the March 31, 2008 episode of Raw to join The Four Horsemen and other WWE superstars in a farewell tribute to Ric Flair.
-He made an appearance on the June 28, 2010 episode of Raw congratulating Ricky Steamboat on his DVD release.
+Malenko next appeared on the March 31, 2008, episode of Raw to join The Four Horsemen and other WWE superstars in a farewell tribute to Ric Flair.
+He made an appearance on the June 28, 2010, episode of Raw congratulating Ricky Steamboat on his DVD release.
 He and all the others in the ring were attacked by the Nexus.
-Malenko appeared along the rest of the WWE roster after the April 23, 2012 episode of Raw to celebrate John Cena's 35th birthday.
+Malenko appeared along the rest of the WWE roster after the April 23, 2012, episode of Raw to celebrate John Cena's 35th birthday.
 In November 2015, Malenko was inducted into 2300 Arena Hardcore Hall of Fame.
-On the September 11, 2017 episode of Raw, Malenko made a brief backstage appearance alongside Jamie Noble, where the two were seen as possible choices by Raw Tag Team Champions Seth Rollins and Dean Ambrose as their partners for an eight-man tag-team match, but were quickly dismissed.
-On the June 5, 2018 episode of Smackdown Live, Malenko appeared during the contract signing between AJ Styles and Shinsuke Nakamura.
+On the September 11, 2017, episode of Raw, Malenko made a brief backstage appearance alongside Jamie Noble, where the two were seen as possible choices by Raw Tag Team Champions Seth Rollins and Dean Ambrose as their partners for an eight-man tag-team match, but were quickly dismissed.
+On the June 5, 2018, episode of Smackdown Live, Malenko appeared during the contract signing between AJ Styles and Shinsuke Nakamura.

 On April 26, 2019, Malenko and WWE ended their working relationship.
 This came after Malenko was a road agent for them for the previous 18 years.
 Pro Wrestling Insider would later report that he did not do anything wrong, WWE was just in the process of cycling out some of the older agents, due to the recent signings of multiple new agents.